mosaicmap/zxs_tap2bas/README.md

 7. wait until *maven* download all dependencies and plugins.
 Then *maven* will create the build.
 8. result should be in the directory: *target/dist-package*.

-Instead of steps 2 - 7 you can simply run command: >*mvn package*
+- Note: instead of steps 2, 3, 5, 6 you can simply run this command:  `mvn package`

 -----